otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/08-recycler-view.md

         )

         val viewModel = ViewModelProvider(this).get(HomeViewModel::class.java)
+        binding.apply {

-        binding.lifecycleOwner = viewLifecycleOwner
+            lifecycleOwner = viewLifecycleOwner

-        binding.rvJobs.adapter = ServiceAdapter()
+            rvJobs.adapter = ServiceAdapter()

-        return binding.root
+            return root
         }
     }
+}
 ```

 ## Formative Assessment

-In the `resources` directory, you have been provided an incomplete **Quiz** application.
+In the `resources` directory, you have been provided an incomplete application called **quiz-example**.
 Carefully read the code and comments.
 Integrate this into your **Travelling** application.